 - You are 55 or over and need funds (perhaps from your tax-free lump sum in your pension) but your existing plan won’t allow this

-For more information about the advantages and disadvantages of transferring your pension funds take a look at our detailed article here.
+For more information about the advantages and disadvantages of transferring your pension funds make an enquiry to speak with an expert.